My husband and I are both wheelchair users. We've had our share of awkward moments with others.

 Kids are naturally curious about the differences they observe in their world.
 This is usually the first question a child will ask when they see someone with a disability in public, especially if it’s one of the first times they have ever had an encounter with someone who is differently abled.

-Next time, your child asks “what’s wrong with him/her,” try bending down to their level and acknowledge their observation.
+Next time your child asks, “what’s wrong with them,” try bending down to their level and acknowledge their observation.

 “That man uses a wheelchair to help him walk.